AnimeSwap/docs/docs/sdk/sdk.md

-# SDK
+# Overview

 * [Typescript SDK GitHub Repo](https://github.com/AnimeSwap/v1-sdk)
-* Check changes from GitHub repo, this doc is WIP
+* The SDK is in rapid update, check changes from GitHub repo, this doc is WIP